SaeedTaghavi/Molecular_Dynamics_Oscillators/README.md

 # Molecular_Dynamics_Oscillators
-A molecular dynamics simulation on a bidimensioal array of simple oscillators
+A molecular dynamics simulation on a bidimensioal array of harmonic oscillators